New Horizons Un-Limited Inc.

 New Horizons Un-limited is not endorsing and assumes no responsibility in guaranteeing the products, services, programs or conditions as described.
 If you are interested in a resource listed below, call or contact the resource to verify the current situation.
 Evaluate the information, analyze your unique circumstances, use your best judgment and make your own decisions when using the information.
 Before making any change, consult your health care professional.

-- Deafness is the temporary or permanent, partial or full, impairment or loss of hearing.
+- Hearing Impairment and deafness are the temporary or permanent, partial or full, impairment or loss of hearing.

 - Hearing Loss is a full or partial decrease in the ability to detect or understand sounds.

-- Congenital Deafness is hearing loss present at birth, which may or may not be genetic.
+- Congenital Hearing Impairment is hearing loss present at birth, which may or may not be genetic.

-- Acquired Deafness is hearing loss acquired after birth, which may or may not be genetic.
+- Acquired Hearing Impairment is hearing loss acquired after birth, which may or may not be genetic.

 - Hard of Hearing can mean that one has varying amounts of hearing loss, but usually not enough to be considered deaf or it is also how a person who is deaf may refer to themself.

-- The cause of deafness is due to damage to a part or parts of the ear and auditory nervous system for which there may be various causes listed below:
+- The cause of hearing impairment or deafness is due to damage to a part or parts of the ear and auditory nervous system for which there may be various causes listed below:

 - Acquired factors are those that occur after birth and any time during life and also may or may not be genetic.
 For example, deafness may be a manifestation of a delayed-onset form of genetic deafness.
 Or acquired deafness may be due to damage to the ear from noise.